UH System Policies and Procedures

-1. Vice President for Academic Planning and Policy – The lead institutional officer responsible for developing and implementing the University’s data governance program.
-Authority and responsibility resides with the Vice President for Academic Planning and Policy on policy and system (multi-campus) issues.
+1. Vice President for Academic Planning and Policy (VPAPP) – The lead institutional officer responsible for developing and implementing the University’s data governance program.
+Authority and responsibility resides with the VPAPP on policy and system (multi-campus) issues.
 The VPAPP is the University’s authority to approve data commitments involving student success initiatives with other educational institutions or national education related non-profit organizations that require the collection, management, sharing, exchange, use and/or release of Protected Data.

-2. Vice President for Information Technology and Chief Information Officer – The officer responsible for setting and enforcing standards and guidelines for data management technologies and systems related to computing infrastructures, data processing performance, data delivery and integration, data architectures and structures, metadata repositories, and access control mechanisms.
-The Vice President for Information Technology and Chief Information Officer has custodial authority over centralized Institutional Data Systems, including the student, financial, and human resources databases.
+2. Vice President for Information Technology and Chief Information Officer (VPIT/CIO) – The officer responsible for setting and enforcing standards and guidelines for data management technologies and systems related to computing infrastructures, data processing performance, data delivery and integration, data architectures and structures, metadata repositories, and access control mechanisms.
+The VPIT/CIO has custodial authority over centralized Institutional Data Systems, including the student, financial, and human resources databases.
 The VPIT/CIO is the University’s authority to approve software purchases or service contracts involving Protected Data and/or any type of data activity touching UH information systems.
 VPIT/CIO approval must be granted prior to the procurement process.

 3. Chancellors and System Vice Presidents – Chancellors and system vice presidents (collectively referred to as “UH Leadership”) have authority and responsibility over policies and procedures regarding access and usage of data within their delegations of authority.
 The VPAPP will consult with UH leadership on strategic matters and conflict resolution issues.
 The DGC serves in an advisory capacity to UH leadership, providing recommendations for actions.
 Data Governance Committee (DGC) – A systemwide group dedicated to implementing a data governance program at the University.
 Committee members are invited by the VPAPP to join.